-One of the original three buildings on the Brewton Campus, the Wallace Administration Building, built in 1966, contains the Math lab, the Learning Center, Student Success Center, classrooms for adult education, ESL and for general purposes, and offices for instructors, financial aid, student affairs, and business affairs.
+One of the original three buildings on the Brewton Campus, the Wallace Administration Building (BR-B), built in 1966, contains the Math lab, the Learning Center, Student Success Center, classrooms for adult education, ESL and for general purposes, and offices for instructors, financial aid, student affairs, and business affairs.

-The Gymnasium has areas for basketball, volleyball, handball, and general physical fitness rooms.
+The Gymnasium (BR-G) has areas for basketball, volleyball, handball, and general physical fitness rooms.

 Lakeview, a 40-unit, student housing complex, is located on approximately 18 acres adjacent to the College Park.

-The College Park is a 60-acre recreational facility that includes a 3-hole golf course and driving range, baseball and softball fields, a two-mile paved walking trail, and a lake.
+The College Park is a 60-acre recreational facility that includes baseball and softball fields, a two-mile paved walking trail, and a pond.